Builder68/OpenEarlyMacsRAMexpansion/README.md

 Alternatively, you can relocate the mentioned ICs to the expansion and auxiliary boards by soldering IC sockets in their places on the main board (LB) and using extra-long pin header sockets (like those used by the Mac’s-a-Million board by Sophisticated Circuits) for the expansion boards.

-### • Resistor Arrays RP2 & RP3

-Resistor arrays RP2 and RP3 must be removed from the logic board (LB) and replaced with socket pin headers (round-machined type).

 ### Inputs signals trough wires